You deserve the best workers’ compensation lawyer to fight for you, and here’s why…

 However, the injured worker is not only entitled to a change in authorized treating physicians, but the attorney can work with you in choosing a doctor off the panel of physicians, or maybe even invalidating a panel.

 The authorized treating physician is extremely important to your claim, and choosing the right one is a vital step.
 Having an attorney who has knowledge of the best doctors can be crucial in getting an injured worker the treatment they require and deserve.

 Another area where an attorney can be of service is during the process of returning to work while you are still hurt.
 There is a process that the insurance company must follow to legally request an injured worker return.
 This involves providing a detailed list of available work activities, the physical requirements of those activities, and how long those activities are.
 The doctor is required to review the job and sign off on it.
 Then, the injured worker is supposed to be given 10 days’ notice.
 An attorney can make sure that the proper process is followed.

 Lastly, settlements are another important area where attorneys can assist you.
 Attorneys know when it is advantageous for the injured worker to consider settlement, and when it is not.
 They can also work with injured workers to craft demands and discuss what a case is actually worth.
 Every case is unique, and so is each settlement.
 It’s important to work with a lawyer to fully understand your rights and maximize the potential of your workers’ compensation claim.

-If you have any questions about why you may need an attorney, don’t hesitate to contact the experienced Atlanta work injury lawyers at Gerber & Holder Attorneys At Law.
+If you have any questions about why you may need an attorney, don’t hesitate to contact the experienced Atlanta work injury lawyers at Gerber & Holder Workers’ Compensation Attorneys.